productparty/aichatanchor/README.md

 3. **Re-prompt**: "Hey, what was that thing you said earlier about..."
 4. **Give up** and start a new chat

 None of these are great.
-The irony of option 3 is real—you're burning tokens asking the AI to repeat itself because there's no way to navigate the conversation.
+The irony of option 3 is real—you're burning time or tokens asking the AI to repeat itself because there's no way to navigate the conversation.

 ## The Solution